 Private final consumption expenditure as a share of GDP declined in the last quarter.
 The same is true of gross fixed capital formation.
 DeMo reduced consumption and investment demand.

 As is now evident, the agriculture sector – highly dependent on cash transactions — has borne a huge burden.
-Harish Damodaran (The crops of wrath, The Indian Express, June 12, 2017) shows that prices of a number of crops have fallen significantly and that the simultaneous fall of prices of some products is unprecedented.
+Harish Damodaran (The Indian Express, June 12, 2017) shows that prices of a number of crops have fallen significantly and that the simultaneous fall of prices of some products is unprecedented.
 This post-harvest disaster is an outcome of DeMo; cash-based transactions/contracts could not be concluded.
 So, two years of drought have been followed by a good harvest but poor price realisation viz. three years of depressed incomes.
 The agricultural distress has spawned a flurry of loan waivers (with more to come) by state governments.
 It is far from clear that states have the capacity to bear the fiscal burden.
 Cashless transactions did indeed pick up after DeMo.
 But, going cashless happened only for those with access to a digital system.
 And, after remonetisation it is back to cash.
 In any event, we did not need DeMo to promote digital payments.

 What lies ahead?
 The sharp fall in rural incomes implies no pick-up in rural demand at least for the first two quarters of 2017-18.
 And, if construction and other informal sector activity does not revive (as looks likely), the prospects for consumption demand are gloomy.
 The excess capacity problem, therefore, continues.